thetechcollective/reveals/README.md

 title: "Reveals - Markdown Presentation Loader"
 description: "Create instant reveal.js presentations from GitHub repositories with frontmatter support"
 author: "The Tech Collective"
-theme: "white"
+theme: "lakruzz"
-transition: "slide"
+transition: "fade"
 separators:
   section: '\n\n---\n---\n\n'
   slide: '\n\n---\n\n'
 ---

-### 🎯 Pure MarkDown Reveals
+## 🎯 Pure MarkDown Reveals

 This project builds on [reveal.js](https://revealjs.com/)

-The purpose it to go MarkDown crazy - and allow _all_ the nice reveal.js features to be available from simple markdown files.
+The purpose it _separate what from how_ and to go `MarkDown` crazy 🤪 - and allow _all_ the nice reveal.js features to be available from simple markdown files.

+---

+### ⬇️ MarkDown only

 All you have to do is to create a reveal-flavoured markdown with your slides.
 Store it in a public GitHub repository, and load it with the MarkDownLoader